11 Types of Tables to Spruce Up Your Space & Add Functionality

 The third type is a nightstand, which only includes one storage drawer.
-The main function of these stands is to provide a surface for you to set your bedside lamp or alarm clock and not storage.
+The main function of these stands is to provide a surface for you to set your bedside lamp or alarm clock, or really any other types of clocks, and not storage.

 Bar tables may come as a part of a full home bar setup or a large table with space to prep meals, host dinners and store cutlery.